DENTAL EMERGENCIES HAPPEN

 At Clearwater Dental Clinic we will do our very best to see your dental emergency as soon as possible, in many cases we can see you the same day you call.
 Even if we cannot perform the full treatment required that day, our professional staff can often assess your injury and may be able to provide some temporary pain relief until your full treatment can be performed.

 When you call our office with a dental emergency, our reception staff will do their best to have you booked to see us as soon as possible.
-If you are unsure if your concern is an emergency, or are unsure how to handle your dental emergency, our highly trained staff is always happy to help address your concerns in a friendly manner.
+If you are unsure if your concern is an emergency, or are unsure how to handle your dental emergency, our staff is always happy to help address your concerns in a friendly manner.

 Try to rest and relax as much as possible in the time before your dental emergency can be treated.
 Taking care to avoid hot and cold foods and drinks, and not chewing with the sore or broken tooth can help mitigate some of the discomfort you may be feeling.